Entity

 Listening for Child Elements Being Attached and Detached

-We can use the child-attached
+We can use the child-attached and child-detached events to listen for when

 the scene attaches or detaches an entity: